 Buying a factory unlocked iPhone is a great way to ensure the phone can be activated on your carrier’s network (since you know ahead of time it isn’t tied to a specific carrier).
 The problem is “unlocked” still doesn’t mean the phone is guaranteed 100% compatibility with all carrier networks.
 This is why it’s important to look at the specific model number of the unlocked iPhone you’re looking to buy.

-This post is part of our Unlocked iPhone Buyers Guide meant to answer all your questions about buying an unlocked iPhone.
+This post is part of our Unlocked iPhone Buyers Guide, which covers everything you need to know when buying an unlocked iPhone.

-This article will help answer the question: Which unlocked iPhone 8 should I buy for my carrier network?
-We’ll discuss the model differences, carrier compatibility, and help you choose the right iPhone 8 for Verizon, AT&T, T-Mobile, Sprint or your favorite MVNO.
+If you’re wondering which unlocked iPhone 8 you should buy for your carrier — in this post we’ll be covering the differences in carrier compatibility, so you can find the right iPhone 8 for Verizon, AT&T, T-Mobile, or your favorite small carrier (MVNO).

 The unlocked iPhone 8 comes in two US carrier models: A1863 and A1905.
 There’s also the A1906 model, but since it’s intended only for Japanese carriers, we’ll be leaving it out of our guide.
 So then, what’s the difference between the iPhone 8 A1863 and A1905?
 Let’s find out.

 The A1863 is the CDMA + GSM model that works on all US carriers, including AT&T, T-Mobile, Verizon, Sprint and smaller MVNOs like Mint Mobile or Cricket Wireless.
 Since the A1863 model offers full CDMA support, it’s the only unlocked model that offers 100% compatibility with Verizon’s network.